Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Ferd almost punched himself in the head, it was so obvious.
 They had these magic fones for talking to people far away, so why not use them *before* going somewhere?
 That way the person you were going to see could be ready for you!

-[“Who are you here to see anyway?”] one of the guards asked.
+["Who are you here to see anyway?"] one of the guards asked.

-[“Uh… Coombes?”]
+["Uh… Coombes?"]

-[“Master sergeant Coombes?
+["Master sergeant Coombes?
 Alright.
-I’ll call him.”]
+I’ll call him."]

 The guard vanished into the small hut, leaving Ferd to wait under his friend’s watching eye.
 To his surprise, before the human returned, Ferd heard his own name being called, and he turned around to see Tumik and Oki coming up the path towards the gate.

-“You are supposed to be looking for *War*\-horse!” he said.
+"You are supposed to be looking for *War*\-horse!" he said.

-“We found him!
-He lives in a tall brick hut down the path maybe a half-finger away at a trot, but he does his work up here every day.”
+"We found him!
+He lives in a tall brick hut down the path maybe a half-finger away at a trot, but he does his work up here every day."

 Another thing that could have been known if they’d used the fones.
 Ferd really felt like he was learning.
 He wasn’t quite sure *what* he was learning, but maybe that was the point.
 He was definitely learning that he didn’t know very much at all outside the tribes.

-He got the tribe-guard’s attention. [“Also, we need to see ‘War-horse.’”]
+He got the tribe-guard’s attention. ["Also, we need to see ‘War-horse.’"]
 For some reason that made the guard smile, but he promised they’d send for him too.

 Coombes came down the long path not long after and waved them through, all happiness and jolly good humor.
-He greeted them in the People’s words, “Hello!
-Are you the cavemonkeys I was told to expect?”
+He greeted them in the People’s words, "Hello!
+Are you the cavemonkeys I was told to expect?"

 Ferd trilled and tasted at the air.
 Yes, he knew *exactly* why Coombes was in a good mood.
-“Yes!
+"Yes!
 I am supposed to pull the ‘ammo cart’ down to the array.
-And you taste like you just fucked someone nice not too long ago!”
+And you taste like you just fucked someone nice not too long ago!"

 Ferd took way too much joy in making Humans squirm about that sort of thing.
 He had no idea why they were so...shy?
 Embarrassed?
 Something.
 Anyway, they were mostly very private about their bodies.
 Why?!
 They were a beautiful people!
 And he’d met Jooyun, seen him with his women.
 Seen Claire and Heff!!
 He *knew* Humans loved fucking as much as the People, but why were they so shy about it?!
 Always, they waited until they thought nobody was looking. *That* was strange.
 Oh sure, it was nice to fuck a pretty woman in one’s own hut where nobody could bother them, but sometimes it was fun to sit around the village fire with friends too, sharing the Give and Take of life’s pleasures, the magic of man and woman, of renewing the tribe, of making friends with other tribes and bringing them all together.
 Humans though...

 Coombes was wise to their ways.
-“Yup,” he agreed with a smug look.
-“Just so you know though, a lotta folks wouldn’t take too kindly to talk like that.”
+"Yup," he agreed with a smug look.
+"Just so you know though, a lotta folks wouldn’t take too kindly to talk like that."

-“...Oh.
-I’m sorry.”
+"...Oh.
+I’m sorry."

-“It’s okay.”
+"It’s okay."

 Ferd just accepted they were a strange people in some ways he’d never understand.